Laserwolve/PayForMyMembership/CONTRIBUTING.md

-# Contributing to PayForMyMembership
+# Contributing to Mythic Market Mogul

-Thank you for considering contributing to PayForMyMembership!
+Thank you for considering contributing to Mythic Market Mogul!
 This document provides guidelines for contributing to the project.

 ## Getting Started